Those visiting Disney Parks near Easter are in for a real treat….the Disney Parks Egg-stravaganza!

 It’s an epic Easter Egg Hunt for large eggs (all Disney characters), though these aren’t the kind you fill a basket with since they are rather large.
 So it’s more like a scavenger hunt, complete with prizes!

-The Disney Parks Egg-stravaganza has been going on for years, but this year is extra special for a couple of reasons.
+The Disney Parks Egg-stravaganza has been going on for years, but 2016 was extra special for a couple of reasons.

 - The event is much longer this year — 26 days instead of the usual 10 days.